Foreign income tax offsets (FITOs)

 - Refundable tax offsets are available to companies for certain expenditure incurred in Australia in producing specified classes of film or undertaking specified post, digital, or special effects production activities in respect of specified classes of films.
 The concessions are only available to a company that is either an Australian resident or a non-resident carrying on business through an Australian PE and which has been issued with an Australian Business Number (ABN).
 The availability of the offsets is subject to a number of conditions, including meeting registration and minimum spend requirements.
 The rate of the offset varies from 16.5% to 40%, depending upon the nature of the relevant film and activities undertaken.

-- The Junior Minerals Exploration Incentive (JMEI), which replaced the exploration development incentive (EDI) (which ceased to apply on 30 June 2017), enables eligible minerals exploration companies to generate tax credits for new shareholders by giving up a portion of their tax losses from greenfield mineral exploration expenditure, which can then be distributed to shareholders.
+- The Junior Minerals Exploration Incentive (JMEI) enables eligible minerals exploration companies to generate tax credits for new shareholders by giving up a portion of their tax losses from greenfield mineral exploration expenditure, which can then be distributed to shareholders.
 The scheme applies from 1 July 2017 until 30 June 2021, with total credits limited to AUD 100 million.

 R&D tax credit